Then Abram bound the youth with belts and straps,

 A Fine Soldier

 Donalson and Kitchner walked into the forest under the morning sun, both of them covered in blood.
-They did not bother to hide themselves.
-They said nothing.
+They said nothing as they went but they did not bother to hide themselves.
 Birds sang light songs and the wind rustled in the leaves.
 When they reached Jaulgonne in the early afternoon, the sun was high and bright and sweat dripped down their faces.
 The charred ruins of several buildings stood against the river’s edge.
 A few wooden slabs were laid across the mud in crude imitation of a roadway.
 The outpost had been destroyed.
 Donalson and Kitchner sat on the ruined road until nightfall.
 They slept in the hollow shell of a burnt building.
 They left in the morning.

 Two days later Donalson learned that McNamara’s mission to Jaulgonne had been aborted.
 The decision had been made the day before McNamara led the squad across the open field.
 Rather than trying to reclaim it, American troops had destroyed the village altogether.
 But there had been no way to reach McNamara and his men, no way to stop their doomed march.

-The next day he boarded a train and watched as the foreign countryside rolled by.
-When they passed a thicket of trees, Donalson turned away from the window.
+The next day Donalson boarded a train and watched as the foreign countryside rolled by.
+When they passed a thicket of trees, he turned away from the window.
 He looked down at his hands and held them together to keep them from shaking.

 “Welcome, soldier,” they said when he arrived at Ypres.
 “We need good men like you.”